MelonKony/millmint/content/millmint/essays/social-economy.md

 Consider how a lifetime without money affects expectations.
 There is no money-value of time and so it is not calculated (or even thought of) when considering employment.
 It is replaced by material pros and cons, which exist in moneyed markets already -- things like interest in the job, work environment, perks, commute, opportunity and prestige.
 To make a job desirable, these things have to offset the actual work, as they do anywhere -- minus the wage.

 From the perspective of a waged society, removing the wage collapses most reasons for working -- but Vekllei does not use money and consequently it is not even considered.
 This also means it cannot be incentivised in the same way, since basic standards of living are assured and laborious jobs are unattractive.
-The result is a system in which laborious, boring and tedious labour is basically nonexistent, and therefore cannot replicate the advantages of consumer societies -- a world without factory labour, maids, and textile workers.[^labour] In this context, work becomes an occupation, in the same sense as hobbies and social activities, and satisfies the basic need for "something to do."
+The result is a system in which laborious, boring and tedious labour is basically nonexistent, and therefore cannot replicate the advantages of consumer societies -- a world without factory labour, maids, and textile workers.[^labour] In this society, work becomes an occupation, in the same sense as hobbies and social activities, and satisfies the basic need for "something to do."

-**In this sense, it would be misleading to characterise Vekllei people as "working for free."** They are *not* working for free, they work for a myriad of social and material rewards, and are often incentivised by their own stake in a business or project.
+**As such, it would be misleading to characterise Vekllei people as "working for free."** They are *not* working for free, they work for a myriad of social and material rewards, and are often incentivised by their own stake in a business or project.
 This means jobs in Vekllei are characterised by certain features:

 {{<hint panel>}}
 **Employment Characteristics of Vekllei**